Luis Marín (footballer, born 1983): International career

 He received his first call up to play for Chile in May 2010 against Trinidad and Tobago, performing well in a 2–0 win at Iquique.
 After appearing in a 0–0 draw with Venezuela at Temuco and once in the 2010 FIFA World Cup provisional list, against Mexico, he finally was included in the 23-man list by Marcelo Bielsa to represents Chile at South Africa.

+Post-retirement

+In October 2025, Marín was appointed the president of SIFUP, the trade union for professional association footballers in Chile, after Gamadiel García moved to FIFPRO.